AbhishekSinghTech/DSA/README.md

 # Section 02: Arrays in Java
 - Array is a linear data structure.It is a container object that holds a fixed number of values of a single type.
 The length of an array is established when the array is created.
 After creation, its length is fixed.
 ## Application of Array Data Structure
+- A basic application of Arrays can be storing data in tabular format.
+For example, if you have a list of students
+- It is also used in speech processing, in which each speech signal is an array.
+- Book titles in a Library Management Systems.
+- Online ticket booking.
+- Contacts on a cell phone.
+- To store the possible moves of chess on a chessboard.
+- To store images of a specific size on an android or laptop.
+## Advantages
+1. Easy to use
+   - Arrays are the simplest form of data structures and are easy to use.
+They allow us to store and access elements in a contiguous memory block.
+2. Random access
+   - Arrays allow us to access elements via their index randomly.
+3. Performance
+   - The performance of array is very good as it allows random access to the elements.
+## Disadvantages
+1. Fixed-size
+   - The size of an array is fixed.
+Once the size is declared, it cannot be changed.
+2. Lack of flexibility
+   - Arrays are not very flexible as they have a fixed size.
+If you want to add more data, you cannot do it in this array.
+You must create another array with larger capacity and copy old array elements into the new one.
+3. Overhead
+   - When working with arrays, an overhead is involved in terms of time and memory.
+For example, when creating an array, you must allocate a certain amount of memory space for the array in advance, even if you need to know how much data will be stored.
+## Arrays Creations
+1. Declares an array of integers
+   - int[] anArray;
+   - Allocates memory for 10 integers
+   - anArray = new int[10];
+   - Initialize first element
+   - anArray[0] = 100;
+   - int anArray[]={10,20,30};

+## Accessing Elements of An Array
+1. Using Index
+   - Syntax : arr[index]
+   - Example : int x=arr[3]; //accessing 4th element using index 3
+2. Using dot operator (.)
+   - Syntax : arr.length
+   - Example : System.out.println(anArray.length);//prints number of elements in array
+## Searching Techniques